|

 often run empty (apart from the driver;-).
 Shame as it's use it or lose it!

-spend quite some time there waiting for the busses but punctuality has improved.
+spend quite some time there waiting for the busses but punctuality has improved

-Some people who work in Haywards Heath, and even London, manage to travel by bus
+Some people who work in Haywards Heath, and even London, manage to travel

 for part of their journey.
+First bus into Haywards Heath about 7a.m., last into

 Horsted Keynes